-Missed registration for 2018?
-Don’t worry, there are lots of other ways to get involved!
+Registration is now closed for Read DL 2023; but don’t worry, there are lots of other ways to get involved.

 Participating groups and schools are encouraged to take part in their own activities; the more creative you are, the better!
 In the past, schools and community groups have organised lots of events.
 Some examples include reading the book in school and at home, having mystery guest readers in school classes, participating in writing competitions based on the book, and finally, taking part in art and other creative projects inspired by the story.